zertovitch/gwindows/gwindows/readme.txt

 Status
 ======

-GWindows is sucessfuly being used by individuals and companies world wide for the development of professional Windows (32 and 64 bit) products.
+GWindows is successfuly being used by individuals and companies world wide for the development of professional Windows (32 and 64 bit) products.